Averageasd/QuizAppWithListCollection/README.md

 ## Why
 I built this project to practice creating and designing OOP system.
 Most importantly, I cemented my understanding of C# Collections.

+## Note
+Note that I hardcoded data in the class QuizSystem instead of taking users' input.
+I just wanted to practice OOP and C# Collections so I just needed to have some dummy data that I could work with.